autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 ## Path Planning | Algorithms

-So far we have set up the problem with,
+So far we have defined,

 - a coordinate system
 - problem definition and setup and